thoni56/c-xrefactory/doc/c-xrefactory.md

 C-xrefactory can also be customized via standard Emacs and jEdit customization dialog.

-NOTE: Some of these descriptions refers to the jEdit plugin and/or are relevant only when browsing Java.
+NOTE: Some of these descriptions refers to the jEdit plugin (not supported and may or may not work) and/or are relevant only when browsing Java.

 ## Quick start